 The teaching consists of lectures, seminars and group work, and requires a significant portion of self-study on the part of students.
-The weighted assessment tasks for the course will be continuous and is carried throughout the different activities of the course.

-The language of instruction is English.
+The language of instruction is Swedish.

 Teaching takes place on campus, supplemented with digital resources with the intention of generating the highest possible educational quality.